dfds/dojo/workshops/Kubernetes/katas/7/kata/README.md

 ## Exercise

-In this exercise we will focus on how k8s probes can be leveraged to ensure that your teams application abide by the high-observability principles:
+In this exercise we will focus on how k8s probes can be leveraged to ensure that your teams application abide by the high-observability principles.

-### 1. Create your project directory
+### 1. Create a kata directory for our exercise files
 `mkdir /kata7`<br/>
 `cd /kata7`